scharolta/CardGame/README.md

 - configure the database
 - configure the Spotify API

-*Note: You will need a Spotify Premium account.*
+*Note: You will also need a Spotify Premium account.*

 ##### Configure the database
 We use database tables both to authenticate the webhost and an admin role and